 So what’s next then?
 If the answer to this management and security headache is to move away from Flash, what do we do next?
 Enter HTML5.
 Think of HTML5 as the Internet all grown up.
 It adds a host of features and functionality to a web environment, without all of the security risks of Flash.

 Enter VMware Flings.
 VMware Flings are created by VMware engineers and often add a whole new aspect to VMware infrastructures.
 For example, the ESXi Embedded Host Client offers a brand new way to connect to your VMware hosts, without using the C# thick client.
 Even better, what started as a Fling actually made it into the release VMware vSphere.
+Want to know about my favorite feature of the HTML5 ESXi Embedded Host Client?
+It is all about logs.

 The vSphere HTML5 Web Client also started as a fling.
 Reception was and adoption were both great, so great that 40% of those surveyed by VMware moved this Fling into production, according to the VMware vSphere Blog.
 Moving forward with this Fling not only benefits VMware administrators, but VMware as a whole.
 Besides mitigating the risks associated with Adobe Flash Player, VMware is also showing how very responsive they can be to customer needs and desires.
 What starts out as an engineer’s idea on the side can become an integral part of VMware vSphere, illustrated by both of these Flings.
 Flings also challenge VMware engineers to come up with new innovative ideas, and what engineer doesn’t love that.